BND Hamburger Icon

 Traditional telephones work by connecting phone systems to the public network.
 These networks use an Integrated Services Digital Network (ISDN) or a public switched telephone network (PSTN) to place calls.
 In more modern setups, traditional phones can work through VoIP, which runs the phone lines through internet connections.

-Typically, cloud-based voice is less expensive than traditional phone lines or VoIP because it can be bundled with additional cloud services.
-Cloud calling is an inexpensive resource for providers.
+Typically, cloud-based voice is less expensive than traditional phone lines or VoIP because it can be bundled with additional cloud services, such as customer relationship management (CRM) software.
+If your small business sells directly to consumers, a CRM may be helpful, but otherwise, sticking with just cloud-based voice is more cost-effective.
+Either way, cloud calling is an inexpensive resource for providers.

 How do you know if your business needs a cloud-based phone system?

 • Equipment: If you’re starting from scratch and want to keep equipment to a minimum, cloud phone systems are a great option.
 Cloud phones operate fully on a desktop computer or mobile device, making additional hardware optional.
-However, if you already have a lot of traditional phone system equipment that you don’t want to waste, check to be sure it’s compatible with modern cloud systems before signing up with a provider.
+However, if you already have a lot of traditional phone system equipment that you don’t want to waste (this is unlikely for first-time business owners), check to be sure it’s compatible with modern cloud systems before signing up with a provider.

 • Costs: Cloud phone systems eliminate installation and maintenance costs that are unavoidable with many traditional phone systems.
 However, some cloud-based phone systems offer access to a wide range of features, like video conferencing and AI sentiment analysis.
-However, you will pay for these extra bells and whistles, so consider carefully whether you need these features before buying.
-Some cloud phone providers offer scaled-down versions that may be more suitable for a company in need of basic phone services.
+You’ll pay for these extra bells and whistles, so consider carefully whether you need these features before buying.
+Some cloud phone providers offer scaled-down versions that may be more suitable for a low-budget business in need of just basic phone services.

 • Reliability: Cloud-based phone services rely on a stable and consistent internet connection.
 If your internet is unreliable, a cloud phone system might not be useful for you unless you upgrade your internet package first.

-• Data management: With a cloud service provider of any kind, data is stored and managed by a third-party rather than on local servers.
-This can be a benefit to small businesses without dedicated IT resources, but for those that want full control over their data, it may be a drawback.
+• Data management: With a cloud service provider of any kind, data is stored and managed by a third party rather than on local servers.
+This can be a benefit to small businesses since many such companies lack dedicated IT resources, but for those that want full control over their data, it may be a drawback.
 Consider how your business uses its data and the security practices of any provider you choose to work with.

 TipTip